Visit the exhibition

 Italy

-Born in Italy, Fortunato took a leap of faith in 2007 and relocated to Scotland to follow his ever-growing passion for wild landscapes and unspoilt nature.
-The stunning surroundings, his fearless approach to the rugged weather conditions and his persistence in being willing to learn and improve, helped him become an advocate of the beauty of nature.
-To date, Fortunato has portrayed Scotland and many other wild territories in his own unique way, gaining worldwide awards and recognitions, publications and media space.
+Born in Italy, Fortunato relocated to Scotland to follow his ever-growing passion for wild landscapes and unspoilt nature.
+The stunning surroundings, his fearless approach to the rugged weather conditions and his persistence in learning and growing helped him become an advocate for the beauty of the natural world.
+Over the years, Fortunato has portrayed Scotland, and many other wild places, in his own unique way, earning international awards and features in publications and media.

 Help us harness the power of photography to advance scientific knowledge, spread awareness of important issues and nurture a global love for nature.